wh-alice/mig_visualstudio/vs/extensibility-internals/how-to--generate-registry-information-for-an-installer.md

 ---
-title: "How to: Generate Registry Information for an Installer" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Generate Registry Information for an Installer | hehe" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"